DFHack/dfhack/docs/Lua API.rst

 :key: If specified, the field is disabled until this key is pressed.
 Must be given as a string.
 :key_sep: If specified, will be used to customize how the activation key is
           displayed.
 See ``token.key_sep`` in the ``Label`` documentation below.
+:modal: Whether the ``EditField`` should prevent input from propagating to other
+        widgets while it has focus.
+You can set this to ``true``, for example, if you don't want a ``List`` widget to react to arrow keys while the user is editing.

+An ``EditField`` will only read and process text input if it has keyboard focus.
+It will automatically acquire keyboard focus when it is added as a subview to a parent that has not already granted keyboard focus to another widget.
+If you have more than one ``EditField`` on a screen, you can select which has focus by calling ``setFocus(true)`` on the field object.

+If an activation ``key`` is specified, the ``EditField`` will manage its own focus.
+It will start in the unfocused state, and pressing the activation key will acquire keyboard focus.
+Pressing the Enter key will release keyboard focus and then call the ``on_submit`` callback.
+Pressing the Escape key will also release keyboard focus, but first it will restore the text that was displayed before the ``EditField`` gained focus and then call the ``on_change`` callback.

 Label class
 -----------